iamtrask/iamtrask.github.io/_posts/2016-08-17-grokking-deep-learning.markdown

 <p><b>The Problem</b> with most <i>entry level</i> Deep Learning resources these days is that they either assume advanced knowledge of Calculus, Linear Algebra, Differential Equations, and perhaps even Convex Optimization, or they just teach a "black box" framework like Torch, Keras, or TensorFlow (where you just hit "train" but you don't actually know what's going on under the hood).</p>

 <p><b>My Solution</b> is to teach Deep Learning from an <i>intuitive standpoint</i>, just like I've done in the other posts on this blog.
 Everything you need to know to undrstand Deep Learning will be explained like you would to a <u>5 year old</u>, including the bits and pieces of Linear Algebra and Calculus that are necessary.
-You'll learn how neural network work, and how to use them to classify images, understand language (including machine translation), and even play games.</p>
+You'll learn how neural networks work, and how to use them to classify images, understand language (including machine translation), and even play games.</p>

 <p>At the time of writing, I think that this is the only Deep Learning resource that is taught this way.
 I hope you enjoy it.</p>